MillionConcepts/knowing-the-sky/knowing-the-sky/0_Getting_Started.md

 Also make sure you pick the version that matches your operating system [and CPU architecture](#what-kind-of-architecture-am-i-using).
 4. If you have trouble, there are lots of tutorials on the Internet.

-> INTERNAL DRAFT NOTES
-> 1. Conda doesn't currently support Windows on Arm.
-     However, they're planning to do this soon, and I expect they'll do it the time we ship, but we should keep an eye on it.
-> 2. The console command on the page does the processor architecture thing
-     automatically for Mac and Linux, but I'm not sure everyone will use it.
-> 3. TODO: provide links to up-to-date tutorials closer to our ship date.

 ### 2. Get the _Knowing The Sky_ content